mimasala/M320_Java_Objektorientiert/README.md

 - Java Swing GUI
 - Abstract classes for backend for easy implementing of new entities
 - JSON server as database
-- Generic methods for mapping objects to json and vice versa
+- Generic methods for mapping objects to json and vice versa\
+- Logging to external file

 ---
 #### sequence diagram of creating a new osu object and saving it in the DB